IDSIA/brainstorm/docs/walkthrough.rst

 ###########
 Walkthrough
 ###########
-Let's walk through the ``cifar10_cnn.py`` example in the ``examples`` directory, which will quickly explain the basics of using brainstorm.
+In this walk through we go over the ``cifar10_cnn.py`` example in the ``examples`` directory.
+This example explains the basics of using brainstorm and helps you get started with your own project.

 Prior to running this example, you will need to prepare the CIFAR-10 dataset for brainstorm.
-This can be done using the script ``create_cifar10.py`` in the ``data`` directory.
-To understand how to prepare data for brainstorm, see :ref:`data_format`.
+This can be done by running the ``create_cifar10.py`` script in the ``data`` directory.
+A detailed description of how to prepare your data for brainstorm can be found in :ref:`data_format`.

-To start, let's do our imports first:
+We start the ``cifar10_cnn.py`` example by importing the essential features we will need later:

 .. code-block:: python